Would you know to predict the phase of the output?

 Mounting of the piezo element

 Of course we need also to consider the orientation of the piezo element.
-If we mount it upside down the positive charge on top will appear on the bottom side.
+If we mount it upside down the positive charge will appear on the other side.

 If you combine now all this you should perfectly be able to tell the output sign of the accelerometer (dont forget in a sinusoidal motion the acceleration is inverse to the displacement).